eigengrau/tts-backup/README.rst

 TTS-Backup
 ==========

-TTS-Backp backs up Tabletop simulator save games and mods to a Zip file, bundling locally cached images and models within a single archive.
+TTS-Backup backs up Tabletop simulator save games and mods to a Zip file, bundling locally cached images and models within a single archive.